Hiker, biker, and writer, author Cían Byrne loves all things outdoors. Find him at home in Ireland or off exploring somewhere he's never been before.

 Vibe: Safari Does Yorkshire

 Enjoy a slice of the Serengeti in North York Moors with a stay in Coulter at A Place in the Pines.
 This bright yellow safari tent has a wooden-clad interior and is spacious enough to house a double bed, bunk beds and even a bathroom with a full-sized bath.
-Explore the hills and heather outside your back door, or make the short journey to the Yorkshire coast and walk some of the windswept North Yorkshire Coastal Trail—the views of the cliffs at Robin Hood’s Bay are unbeatable.
+Explore the hills and heather outside your back door, or make the short journey to the Yorkshire coast and walk some of the windswept North Yorkshire Coastal Trail—the panoramic views of the cliffs at Robin Hood’s Bay are unbeatable.

 Vibe: Remote Escape

 Find your own quiet little corner of Yorkshire in one of the Shepherd’s Huts at Stonebeck Gat Farm in the heart of North York Moors National Park.
 Completely surrounded by nature for miles in each direction, this spot is slap bang in the middle of nowhere.
 It’s pure bliss.
 The hut is compact and cozy, finished with a small stove and plenty of blankets for keeping warm during a spot of stargazing on the deck.
-If you can drag yourself away from the outdoor hot tub there are moorland hikes to enjoy and a number of great pubs in the area.
+If you can drag yourself away from the outdoor wood-fired hot tub there are moorland hikes to enjoy and a number of great pubs in the area.